 2017 Fruit Sale

 It is time once again for the Community for Interfaith Celebration (CIC) annual fundraiser.
 We are selling grapefruit, organic satsumas, organic fair trade chocolate and two fair trade coffees.
-Also, new this year, we are offering navel oranges (rather than juice oranges), pecans, and dates - all organic.
+We are also offering navel oranges, pecans, and dates - all organic.
 As usual, we pass on all of our profits to worthy causes.
 This year's worthwhile beneficiaries are:

-- Olympia Pie Bakerís Guild - Proceeds will underwrite the small operating costs of the PieFest in February 2017.
+- Olympia Pie Baker’s Guild – Proceeds will underwrite the small operating costs of the Final PieFest in February 2018.
 This fundraiser benefits the Thurston County Food Bank and Senior Nutrition Program, and raised $10,000 last year. http://www.olypie.org/

 So what exactly is CIC selling to support these important organizations and efforts?

 The tree-ripened ruby red grapefruit are grown in Florida.
-The satsumas and navel orages are both organically grown in California, and make lovely treats during the holiday season.
+The satsumas and navel oranges are organically grown in California, and make lovely treats during the Holiday season.
 The boxes are generous and guaranteed fresh, and the fruit has always been of very high quality.
-We are also offering bags of organically grown pecans from Arizona and organic medjool dates from Coachella, CA this year.
+We are also offering bags of organically grown pecans from Arizona, and organic medjool dates from Coachella, CA this year.